Beatriz-Cavallieri/social-media-dashboard--Frontendmentor/README.md

-# social-media-dashboard--Frontendmentor
+#EN

+Implementation of a challenge consisted in reproducing a provided design for a web page.

+At first I executed the challenge using Javascript and CSS with SASS pre processor.

+Later, when learning ReactJS, I created a new version to practice the use of the framework and the styled-components library.

+Currently I am refactoring the React version to correct begginer mistakes, perform improvements learned with the professional practive and using different tools, like CSS modules, the React Context API, and maybe the Typescript language.

+#PT-BR

-Esse desafio consiste em fazer a página o mais semelhante possível ao design proposto.
+Implementação de desafio que consiste em fazer a página o mais semelhante possível ao design proposto.

-Fiz uma tentativa inicial apenas em Javascrit e CSS com pré-processador Sass.
+Inicialmente, executei o projeto apenas em Javascrit e CSS com pré-processador Sass.

-Posteriormente, quando estava aprendendo ReactJS resolvi refazer, dessa vez utilizando essa ferramenta.
+Posteriormente, quando estava aprendendo ReactJS resolvi refazer para treinar a utilização dessa ferramenta.

-Por fim, após um período trabalhando profissionalmente com ReactJS, estou refatorando o código para melhorá-lo de acordo com meus aprendizados práticos.
+Por fim, após um período trabalhando profissionalmente com ReactJS, estou refatorando o código para atualizá-lo de acordo com meus aprendizados práticos.

 ## Principais conceitos e ferramentas trabalhados nesse desafio